owenyeo/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+TimetaBRO shows an error message.

       Use case resumes at step 2.

-**Use case: Edit a person**
+**Use case: Edit a person's details**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. TimetaBRO shows a list of persons
-3. User requests to edit a specific person in the list
+3. User requests to edit a specific friend in the list
-4. AddressBook edits the person
+4. TimetaBRO edits the person

     Use case ends.